Three perspectives on categorical symmetric Howe duality

-This shows that associated to each flavored multi-segment with the right dimension vector, we have a unique orbit, and these are all distinct.
-Now, we just need to show that every orbit has this form.
+This shows that we have an injective map from flavored multi-segments with the right dimension vector to the set of orbits.
+Now we need to show that this map is also surjective.

 Consider the flag

 Choose a ordered basis of $\C^{v_1}$ compatible with this flag, and let $g_1\in GL(\C^{v_1})$ be a matrix mapping this basis to $b_{1,1},\dots, b_{1,v_1}.$ By construction, the non-zero images of this set under $f_{k;1}$ form a linearly independent set, which span $\operatorname{image}(f_{k;1})$ compatibly with the intersection with the flag